-At the lesser end of the benefits spectrum is the loss of a little finger, which is entitled to a healing period of six weeks and 18 weeks of paid wages.
+At the lesser end of the benefits, the spectrum is the loss of a little finger, which is entitled to a healing period of six weeks and 18 weeks of paid wages.
 Similarly, any toe other than the big toe has a six-week healing period and a 16-week paid benefits period.
 Severe injuries to the lower body – such as an amputated foot or leg – have a longer, 25-week healing period and 250 and 410 weeks of paid benefits, respectively.
-An amputated arm also receives 410 weeks of paid benefits, but offers a slightly shorter healing period of 20 weeks.
-Although there is no set healing period for the disfigurement of the face, head or neck, these injuries are entitled to 275 weeks of wage compensation.
+An amputated arm also receives 410 weeks of paid benefits but offers a slightly shorter healing period of 20 weeks.
+Although there is no set healing period for the disfigurement of the face, head, or neck, these injuries are generally entitled to 275 weeks of wage compensation.

 The loss of a limb is a catastrophic injury, for which no complete recovery exists.
-The Philadelphia Workers’ Compensation lawyers at the Law Offices of Gross & Kenny, LLP, understand the pain and frustration that accompanies an amputation.
-If you or a loved one has sustained such an injury on the job contact us at 267-589-0090 or at 215-512-1500, or complete our online form to schedule a free initial consultation in our Philadelphia offices.
+The Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, understand the pain and frustration that accompanies an amputation.
+If you or a loved one has sustained such an injury on the job contact us at 215-512-1500, or complete our online form to schedule a free initial consultation in our Philadelphia offices.